riakau/CPU_Scheduler/README.md

 ## **Installation**
 - Use GitHub repository to attain source code for use od CPU scheduler.
-- Copy to know compliker and run.
+- Copy to know compiler and run.
 ## **Know Problems**
-- **Possible Starvation with SRTF dependent on process load
+- **Possible Starvation with SRTF dependent on process load.
-- **Possible lomg wait times for EDF due to deadline sorting
+- **Possible long wait times for EDF due to deadline sorting.